Yevhen-Tkachenko-1/Hibernate-ORM-Demo/README.md

 }
 ```

+#### Persistence Unit configuration: XML

-Next, we should have Hibernate properties in `persistance.xml` file
+We should have JPA-Hibernate configuration in `persistance.xml` file
 under `src/main/resources/META-INF` directory like this:

 ```xml